Building a team for success in the music industry

 There are many paths forward to booking shows and again, the main currency here (without a large audience) is inspiration.
 If you can inspire the venue owner, booking agent, or festival organizer you have a great shot at getting booked.

 Many artists begin without management (usually due to costs).
-But further down the line than can be valuable - bringing different perspectives to the table, strategizing for releases and marketing, interacting and opening doors in the industry.
+But further down the line than can be valuable bringing different perspectives to the table, strategizing for releases and marketing, interacting and opening doors in the industry and digital streaming music services that support smart speakers and mobile apps.

 At the start, the world of marketing can seem daunting.
 A good place to begin is with a social media platform.